facemrook/facemrook.github.io/docs/zero-value.md

     consumer-grade hardware (or even Raspberry Pis) because, at the end of the day, the additional reliability makes it worth it.

+## "The tangle is not a database anyway"

+In that case, the remaining use-case is as a "communication system".
+But

+* As stated above, the Tangle has poor reliability - why put it in between you and your database in the first place?
+* Systems that are significantly more performant, significantly more reliable and way cheaper to operate already exist.
+ZMQ and co. come to mind.
+All major cloud providers offer pubsub solutions, too.
+Heck, even BitTorrent & co fall into this space.
+* If you need a database on the backend anyway, and you need everyone to be able to read it, why not open up the read ACLs to the public?
+  Even if you need more advanced features, like a simple REST API Gateway with basic rate limiting etc. - *cost per TPS* on EC2/Lambda should be a fraction of that of running an IOTA node.

+The Tangle doesn't really add anything as a communication system, it only makes a hard problem worse.

 # Summary

 There are other problems here, that are similarly problematic, like